 One of the most popular caves in the Vézère Valley is Font de Gaume.
-This is because these are the finest prehistoric paintings still accessible to the public in France.
-Getting tickets requires a bit of planning – read my definitive and authoritative guide to buying tickets to Font de Gaume, and Les Combarelles.
+This is because these are amongst the finest prehistoric paintings In Europe still accessible to the public.
+Getting tickets requires a certain degree of courage, not least because of the out-of-date and misinformation on over-hyped travel review sites.
+Read my up-to-date guide to buying tickets to Font de Gaume, and Les Combarelles.

 There are some spectacular limestone caves in the Lot Department of the Midi-Pyrénées region.
 And a number of these are open to the public as geological attractions.
 At Gouffre de Padriac, for example, visitors take a small boat ride on an underground lake.
 Three of these caves with Ice Age art are open to the public – and are as interesting for their geology as much as the prehistoric cave paintings.
 They are Grotte des Merveilles Cougnac and Pech Merle.
 The last two are amongst the most important caves in Palaeolithic Europe, and archaeological research carried out on the imagery in these two caves has done much to advance understanding of cave art in Europe.